StarterX4/steamlinuxchecker/README.md

     https_proxy=http://<proxy_ip>:<proxy_port> ./checkuser cprn

 If some particular proxy doesn't work for you, try one or two others before giving up.
-A list of free HTTP proxies: https://www.sslproxies.org/.
+A list of free HTTPS proxies: https://www.sslproxies.org/.
 Don't forget to remove your cache first.